 Jo Ann Freiberg

-Dr. Jo Ann Freiberg is an Educational Consultant with the Connecticut State Department of Education, and an “anti-bullying czar.”
+Dr. Jo Ann Freiberg is an Educational Consultant with the Connecticut State Department of Education and an “anti-bullying czar.”
 Having worked as both a classroom teacher and a teacher educator, Freiberg is passionate about education and child development.
-Freiberg obtained her PhD in the Philosophy of Education from Ohio State University, where her research focused on moral and character education, educational studies, professional ethics, and multicultural education.
+Freiberg obtained her Ph.D. in the Philosophy of Education from Ohio State University, where her research focused on moral and character education, educational studies, professional ethics, and multicultural education.
 She is currently the Co-Chair of the National School Climate Council where she manages Bullying, Improving School Climate, and Character Education.
 Dr. Freiberg has also been instrumental in changing and updating bullying laws in the US.

-Dr. Freiberg’s Theory on Bullying
+Dr. Freiberg’s Theory of Bullying

 The ultimate remedy for bullying is to create and maintain a positive school environment.
 Any form of mean-spirited behavior (physically, emotionally, or intellectually) should not be tolerated.
 School environments should focus instead on respect and empathy.
 It is possible to change school climates by changing how students relate to each other.
 Creating a safe space where students can share their feelings and concerns and support one another can ultimately lead to overall school improvement.

 One way to change a school climate is to change how we define and view bullying.
 Since there is no standard definition of bullying, it is often difficult to determine how many students are affected by this behavior.
-Narrow definitions of bullying may show results affecting on 5% of students, while wide definitions of bullying may show results affecting 30% of students.
+Narrow definitions of bullying may show results affecting 5% of students, while wide definitions of bullying may show results affecting 30% of students.
 In essence, bullying is about the abuse of power.
-It can occur in person or online, include physical or emotional abuse, or even directly or indirectly affect individuals.
+It can occur in person or online, it may include physical or emotional abuse, or even directly or indirectly affect individuals.
 Although bullying can be evident in many instances, the word “bullying” has a negative connotation and is not often used by parents.
-Dr Freiberg pushes to use describe behavior as “mean” instead of using the word bully, as mean is a universal concept.
+Dr. Freiberg pushes people to describe the behavior as “mean” instead of using the word bully, as mean is a universal concept.
 Campaigns around this idea would support the stance “if it’s mean…intervene.”

 Freiberg and Frameworks